monkoose/neocodeium/README.md

   max_lines = 10000,
   -- Set to `true` to disable some not important messages, like "NeoCodeium: server started..." silent = false,
-  -- Path to a custom log file
-  log_file = nil,
   -- Set to `false` to disable suggestions in buffers with specific filetypes filetypes = {
     help = false,